Generalized Zurek's bound on the cost of an individual classical or quantum computation: Introduction

+where $O(1)$ refers to an arbitrary constant that does not depend on $x$ or $y$, but does depend on the choice of the universal computer $\utm$ and the protocol that implements the computation. \newstuff{Zurek's bound may be compared to Landauer's bound (\ref{eq:landauer0}), since the latter can be written as ${\textstyle \blntIn}\langle Q\rangle\ge S(p(X\vert Y))$ in the case where $X$ is a deterministic function of $Y$.
+The conditional Shannon entropy $S(p(X\vert Y))$ quantifies the loss of statistical information about the input given the output, averaged across the ensemble of computational trajectories; the conditional Kolmogorov complexity $K(x\vert y)$ quantifies the loss of algorithmic information about the input given the output at the level of a single computation.
+Importantly, Zurek's bound is not simply a special case of Landauer's bound where the initial ensemble is concentrated on a single input $x$, since in that case $S(p(X\vert Y))$ vanishes while $K(x\vert y)$ generally does not.}

 Zurek's bound suggests a remarkable connection between thermodynamics and algorithmic information theory.
 However, it has some drawbacks.
 First, it is limited to deterministic computations.
-Second, it is only meaningful when considering the behavior of a fixed physical protocol on different inputs.
-In fact, for any particular $x$ and $y$, one can construct a special physical protocol that computes $\xM$ while generating an arbitrarily small amount of heat \citep[Sec.
+Second, it is only meaningful when considering the behavior of a fixed protocol on different inputs.
+In fact, for any particular $x$ and $y$, one can construct a special protocol that computes $\xM$ while generating an arbitrarily small amount of heat \citep[Sec.
 V, ][]{kolchinsky2020thermodynamic}.
-Finally, as we discuss below, (\ref{eq:zurek0}) was derived using an informal argument which invoked Landauer's bound as an intermediate step.
-This is problematic because Landauer's bound only applies at the level of statistical ensembles, not individual computations, suggesting that the derivation of (\ref{eq:zurek0}) makes an implicit assumption about the statistical distribution of inputs.
+Finally, as we discuss below, Zurek's bound was derived using an informal argument that invoked Landauer's bound as an intermediate step.
+This is problematic because, as mentioned above, Landauer's bound only applies at the level of statistical ensembles, not individual computations.
+This suggests that Zurek's original derivation made an implicit assumption about the statistical distribution of inputs.

-Our result is a generalized version of Zurek's bound that overcomes the issues mentioned above.
+Our result is a generalized version of Zurek's bound that overcomes all of these issues.
 It holds for classical and quantum processes, noisy as well as deterministic.
-In addition, it explicitly quantifies how the choice of physical protocol enters into the bound, via an explicit ``protocol complexity'' term.
+In addition, it explicitly quantifies how the choice of protocol enters into the bound, via a ``protocol complexity'' term.
 Finally, our bound is derived in an explicit manner within a rigorous Hamiltonian framework.
-Our derivation uses techniques from stochastic thermodynamics, which considers the thermodynamic properties of individual trajectories (rather than ensembles of trajectories).
+Our derivation uses a combination of techniques from algorithmic information theory and stochastic thermodynamics, which together allow us to study the thermodynamic properties of individual computational trajectories.
+In general, our work contributes to the growing body of recent research on the relationship between algorithmic information theory and nonequilibrium thermodynamics \citep{hiura2019microscopic,kolchinsky2020thermodynamic,ro2022model,wolpert2019stochastic,baumeler2019free}.